hnouraei/HN_Portfolio/README.md

 cluster analysis of dense phenotypic data from multiple domains in meaningful, clinically relevant categories of patients with HFpEF with significant differences in underlying etiology/ pathophysiology and differential risk of adverse outcomes.
+I applied unsupervised clustering algorithms (Agglomerative clustering, and K-means) on cardiovascular syndrome data.
+I identified 6 clinically relevant HFpEF patient categories.
 The findings of this project will be implemented in developing targeted therapies and also in designing future clinical trials, thereby improving the track record of HFpEF clinical trials.

 ![](/images/data-graphic-animation.gif)